Auron-Software/AxEmail-Examples/README.md

 Download the Auron E-mail Component on the [download page](https://www.auronsoftware.com/download).

+Or install the Auron E-mail Comonent directly from [nuget](https://www.nuget.org/packages/AxEmail/).

 # Examples
 This repository contains a large number of working examples on how to use the Auron E-mail Component in:
  * ASP Classic / ASP.Net